If a rectangular structure measures 56 feet by 90 feet, what is the diagonal measurement, assuming all corners are square?

 Prepare for the A-5 Excavating, Grading and Oil Surfacing Test with flashcards and multiple choice questions.
 Succeed with detailed explanations and hints for each question.
 Ensure your success in the exam!

-To find the diagonal measurement of a rectangular structure, the Pythagorean theorem is applied, which states that in a right triangle, the square of the length of the hypotenuse (the diagonal, in this case) is equal to the sum of the squares of the lengths of the two other sides.
+To find the diagonal measurement of a rectangular structure, the Pythagorean theorem is used.
+This theorem states that in a right-angled triangle, the square of the length of the hypotenuse (which, in this case, is the diagonal of the rectangle) is equal to the sum of the squares of the lengths of the other two sides.

 Subscribe